 If you want to try Mexican baked goods, Peña's Bakery is the place to go.
 The family-owned establishment has two locations in the neighborhood: one on International Boulevard, and the other on Foothill Boulevard.
 The Peña family migrated from Guadalajara Mexico in the '70s and began their life and business in Oakland.
 The bakeries opened within a year in 1997 and 1998.

 PC: Peña's Bakery

-Still, on Foothill Boulevard, you can find Tacos El Tio Juan (which was also included in the San Francisco Chronicle's Best Bay Area Food Trucks.)
+Still, on Foothill Boulevard, you can find El Tio Juan Taco Truck (which was also included in the San Francisco Chronicle's Best Bay Area Food Trucks.)
 The ice cream and food truck combo is an old-school 1950's Loard's Ice Cream truck.
 There is no fuss when it comes to the menu and the excellent service.
 Make sure to try the spicy chicken burrito, and while you wait for your food, admire the colorful metal arc that reads Fruitvale.

 The culinary scene in Fruitvale reflects the hard work of immigrants who left their homes behind in search of the American Dream and found it here in Oakland, in the heart of Fruitvale.